 For each of the seven Medicare Advantage contracts, Grant Thornton reviewed contract agreements and amendments provided by BILH.
-The information provided, and consistent with Grant Thornton's testing, indicated three contracts required review for, and were in compliance with, the requirements of the Managed Medicare Payment Constraint while four contracts contained Alternative Payment Methods and did not require evaluation for compliance with the Managed Medicare Payment

-Constraint.
-Based on these procedures, Grant Thornton has not identified evidence of noncompliance with the terms of AOD.
+The information provided, and consistent with Grant Thornton's testing, indicated four contracts required review for, and were in compliance with, the requirements of the Managed Medicare Payment Constraint while three contracts contained Alternative Payment Methods and did not require evaluation for compliance with the Managed Medicare Payment Constraint.
+Based on these procedures, Grant Thornton has not identified evidence of noncompliance with the terms of the AOD.

 B - Substantially Similar Services - The AOD states that BILH shall maintain access to substantially similar clinical services for the communities served by BILH Hospitals as were offered before the Closing Date.
-Additionally, due to the closure of the North Shore Birth Center ("NSBC"), an outpatient midwife-led birth center located on the campus of Beverly Hospital, in December 2022, BILH and the AGO signed the NSBC Memorandum of Understanding ("NSBC MOU") outlining additional requirements to maintain access to substantially similar services to those previously provided at the birth center.
+Additionally, due to the closure of the North Shore Birth Center ("NSBC") in December 2022, BILH and the AGO signed the NSBC Memorandum of Understanding ("NSBC MOU") on December 30, 2022 which outlines additional requirements to maintain access to substantially similar services to those previously provided at the birth center.

-Grant Thornton reviewed documentation of clinical service offerings as of the Closing Date and as of September 30, 2023.
+Grant Thornton reviewed documentation of clinical service offerings as of the Closing Date and as of September 30, 2024.
 In the course of this testing, Grant Thornton found no evidence of noncompliance with BILH's obligations related to access for the communities served by its hospitals as outlined in the AOD.
-Grant Thornton reviewed documentation provided related to BILH's compliance with the requirements of the NBSC MOU and did not find any evidence of noncompliance with the terms outlined in the NSBC MOU.